open/close all folders

 - Hello, Nurse!: Most notable with the reaction shots of the various diplomats at the beginning of The Rescuers.

-- The Lancer: She would be the hero, but she's just not enough of an Action Girl to overshadow Bernard, especially after the latter's sudden badassery in Down Under.
+- The Lancer: Miss Bianca is always there to give a dissenting opinion, even if it ends up as encouragement instead of argument.
+She would be the hero, but she's just not enough of an Action Girl to overshadow Bernard, especially after the latter's sudden badassery in Down Under.

 - Light Is Good: She has completely white fur.